 PAP is an alternative to the formal disciplinary process for an impaired professional and encourages individuals to seek help for their impairment through a non-disciplinary contract.
-Currently, there are 34 nurse professionals (Advanced Practice Nurse Prescriber, Registered Nurse, Licensed Practical Nurse, and Nurse - Midwife) enrolled in the PAP.
+As of March, 2017, there are $\underline{38}$ nurse professionals (Advanced Practice Nurse Prescriber, Registered Nurse, Licensed Practical Nurse, and Nurse - Midwife) enrolled in the PAP.